How To Create A One-Page Website

 Step 13: Test Everything Thoroughly

 Before going live, perform a thorough check.
-Test navigation links to make sure smooth scrolling works correctly.
+Test the navigation links to ensure smooth scrolling works correctly.
 Check all forms (contact, newsletter signups) to ensure submissions are delivered.

 Test across multiple browsers (Chrome, Firefox, Safari, Edge) and devices (mobile, tablet, desktop).
 Look for typos, broken links, or formatting issues.

-Having a few friends or coworkers look it over will help you see things you might have missed.
+Having a few friends or colleagues review it will help you see things you might have missed.
 Also, test loading speeds and fix any performance issues.

-Testing isn’t glamorous, but seeing small mistakes early protects your professionalism and gives visitors a flawless experience from their very first click.
+Testing isn’t glamorous, but catching small mistakes early protects your reputation and gives visitors a seamless experience from their first click.

 Step 14: Publish Your Website